Gather Your Girlfriends for a Winter Getaway

-From tribute concerts to boutique shopping, cocktail bars to art classes, find ways to laugh and let loose this winter.
+From boutique shopping to spas, cocktail bars to art classes, here are 10 ways to bond with your best pals this winter.

-Whether it’s pre-holiday get-togethers or celebrations once the hubbub has passed, winter gives friends a chance to downshift and have fun.
+Winter gives friends a chance to downshift and have fun.
 It’s the perfect time to get cozy, raise a glass, catch up and make memories.
-Here are some ideas to get you started on a girlfriends’ getaway to Minneapolis-Saint Paul:
+So get the group text going and plan a girlfriends’ getaway to Minneapolis-Saint Paul with these tips:

 Beat back the winter cold with a cozy, colorful and aromatic afternoon of pampering.
 Schedule a manicure, pedicure or massage at Woodhouse Day Spa in Maple Grove, Embury Spa at Loews Minneapolis, Juut SalonSpas in Edina or the Minneapolis Aveda Institute.
-For a different twist on therapeutic relaxation, settle into Minnesota’s first salt cave, a unique spa experience that features “halotherapy,” easing stress and alleviating ailments.
-If you’re looking for a similar outing in Stillwater, make sure to visit the Just for Me Spa Salt Cave Sanctuary.
+For a different twist on therapeutic relaxation, settle into Minnesota’s first salt cave, a unique spa experience that features halotherapy, which is said to ease stress and alleviate ailments.
+Stillwater’s Just for Me Spa also includes a Himalayan Salt Cave Sanctuary.
 Pro tip: You can rent one of the city’s charming turn-of-the-century houses to serve as your home base for the weekend.

-2. Shop Till You Drop at Mall of America
+2. Shop ’Til You All Drop at Mall of America

 3. Beat the Winter Blues at Local Boutiques

-If mainstream labels and big-box stores aren’t your style, there are plenty of small boutiques to explore this winter.
-Head to Edina’s Galleria with stores like Soft Surroundings, Roe Wolfe and Design Within Reach.
-Near the 50th and France neighborhood you’ll find plenty of local boutique shops; make sure to stop at the popular French bistro Salut for a food and beverage break.
-If you’re looking for a new look, you’ll find plenty of options at Saint Paul’s Grand Avenue, Maple Grove’s Shoppes at Arbor Lakes, The Shops at West End in St. Louis Park.
+If mainstream labels and big-box stores aren’t your style, there are plenty of small boutiques you and your crew can explore this winter.
+Head to Edina’s Galleria for home décor stores like Soft Surroundings, Roe Wolfe and Design Within Reach.
+Near the 50th and France neighborhood, you’ll find plenty of local boutiques.
+Just make sure you stop at the popular French bistro Salut for a food and beverage break.
+If you’re looking for a new look, you’ll find plenty of options at Saint Paul’s Grand Avenue, Maple Grove’s Shoppes at Arbor Lakes or The Shops at West End in St. Louis Park.
 For an unforgettable retail and culinary experience, be sure to check out Saint Paul’s Keg & Case West 7th Market that includes a combination of chef-driven restaurants, craft beer and a uniquely curated market brimming with an eclectic mix of regional goods.
 Plus, it just won Best New Food Hall by USA Today 10best!

-7. Discover New Cocktails at Happy Hour Hotspots
+7. Raise at Glass at Happy Hour Hotspots

 9. Test Your Luck at Mystic Lake

-Every friend group has a lucky charm — so make sure to bring yours to Mystic Lake, Minnesota’s largest resort casino near Shakopee on the southwestern edge of the Twin Cities.
-Newly renovated, the hotel/casino includes The Spa at Mystic Lake, several restaurants, one of the largest gaming floors east of Las Vegas, and upcoming shows like Donny and Marie Holiday Tour, The Tenors “Home for the Holidays: Christmas Classics & the Hits, and The Price Is Right Live.
-Roll the dice, seek the jackpot and play!
+Every friend group has a lucky charm, so make sure to bring yours to Mystic Lake, Minnesota’s largest resort casino near Shakopee on the southwestern edge of the Twin Cities.
+Newly renovated, the hotel and casino includes a spa, several restaurants and one of the largest gaming floors east of Las Vegas.

 10. Dance and Sing with the Stars

-Musicals and tribute concerts aren’t the only forms of entertainment available for your girls’ night out this winter.
-Prepare to be on your feet for your favorite superstars like Kelly Clarkson and Blake Shelton at Xcel Energy Center in Saint Paul, Eric Church and Elton John at Target Center, plus Kacey Musgraves at First Avenue in Minneapolis.
+Your favorite superstars are coming to town.
+Look for Kelly Clarkson and Blake Shelton at Xcel Energy Center in Saint Paul, Eric Church and Elton John at Target Center, plus Kacey Musgraves at First Avenue in Minneapolis.